reneesaks/psback/README.md

 * Remove `import.sql` from production environment or change it.
 * Generate database schema from `resources/create.sql` when initial database model is ready in JPA (new database changes will be handled with Flyway from this point on).

+# Known issues

+* When running in production environment (in IntelliJ) without any tables in your database you get restriction errors.
+Just restart the run and the errors are gone.
+* `create.sql` schema code is created without delimiters.
 # Authors

 * **Renee Säks** - *Back end development* - [reneesaks](https://github.com/reneesaks/)